 Governor

 If you live in New York, these are the 2025 civics test answers that change with your state.
 This page keeps the key facts together so you can practice Albany, Governor Kathy Hochul, and the current Senate names without guessing.

-Start free practice with your New York answers ready to review.
+Free practice opens with your New York answers ready to review.

+Governor